Janko Langura: Politician

-Langura first became known to the public in October 2019, when he verbally clashed with the leader of Dveri, Boško Obradović.
+Langura became known to the public in October 2019, when he verbally clashed with the leader of Dveri, Boško Obradović.
 In February 2020, Langura was physically assaulted and on that occasion he sustained head injuries.

 Langura received the 155th position on the Progressive Party's Aleksandar Vučić — For Our Children list in the 2020 Serbian parliamentary election and was elected when the list won a landslide majority with 188 out of 250 mandates.
 He is now a member of the assembly committee on the diaspora and Serbs in the region; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; a deputy member of the committee on finance, state budget, and control of public spending; the leader of Serbia's parliamentary friendship group with Kuwait; and a member of the parliamentary friendship groups with Norway, Slovenia, Sweden, and Switzerland.

 He was also given the fifth position on the Progressive Party's list for the Gornji Milanovac municipal assembly in the concurrent 2020 Serbian local elections and was elected when the list won a majority with twenty-seven out of forty-nine seats.